 - Please realize that hospital schedules and patient treatment times vary.
 We never know an exact number of people that will be eating and can only give you an estimate (approximately 15 to 25 people).
 It is helpful to call and confirm this estimate count a few days ahead.

 - Our kitchen is well stocked with dishes, glasses, pots & pans, and utensils.
 We also have a gas grill on our back deck at the House near Cox South if grilling is something your group may enjoy.

 - You are also responsible for clean up.
-If you would like to prepare a meal, but do not have the manpower to help serve and clean up, please let us know and we may be able to coordinate efforts with one of our Assistant Managers.
+If you would like to prepare a meal, but do not have the manpower to help serve and clean up, please let us know and we may be able to coordinate efforts with one of our Family Care Managers.